The symbolism of flowers and fruit in Chinese art: Huā duǒ

 azalea

 Some wild azaleas have a red blotch on the flower which has led to them being called ‘cuckoo flowers’ in Sichuan because the local cuckoo has a red throat.
 In Europe, the cuckoo flower is a completely different species (Cardamine pratensis) that flowers at the time when cuckoos arrive from Africa.
 Azalea stamens can be collected and used as a mild narcotic.
 Whole mountains are covered with azaleas in China making them a magnificent sight when in flower.
 The Dabie mountains in Hubei are particularly famous for its flowering azaleas.
-It often symbolizes female beauty in painting while in association with butterflies azaleas suggest creative ability in art.
+It often symbolizes female beauty in painting while in association with butterflies azaleas suggest artistic ability.

 Bamboo zhú